-Best things to do in Hue Vietnam #5 – Ho Thuy Tien And The Abandoned Water Park
+Ho Thuy Tien And The Abandoned Water Park

 Ho Thuy Tien is a small, natural lake 8 kilometers south of the Imperial City.
 The lake is best known for the abandoned water park that share’s the lake’s name and was built right on the edge of water.
 A large, three story dragon used to house a three-level aquarium, and the park once held animals such as crocodiles and more exotic creatures.
 Though the abandoned wonderland of adventure used to be a closely guarded secret, hordes visitors now travel to Hue specifically to see the slightly eerie sights of a once flourishing park.
 It’s an off-the-path adventure that isn’t everyone’s cup of tea, but is worth at least a quick visit.

+The Meridian Gate has to be part of our best things to do in Hue, Vietnam!
 Also known as the South Gate, this historic sight still stands today as the main gate to the Imperial City.
 It was constructed in 1833 to mirror the tradition Vietnamese Nguyen style that the rule Minh Mang oversaw.
 If the gate looks familiar to you, it may be due to the fact that it was designed after the famous Meridian Gate at the Forbidden City in Beijing.
 Many of the aspects of the gate were directly copied, though the Meridian Gate in Hue still had its own unique style and architectural designs throughout.
 The best feeling is being able to walk through the gate and knowing that such a privilege wasn’t always available to visitors of the past!

 This palace bears a name that refers to harmony found between yin and yang that is seen with humans and nature.
 The palace was likely named such due to the fact that the Nguyen kinds sought peace and prosperity during their reigns.
 The palace has significant cultural and historical values to Vietnamese art, and is still a powerful symbol of Hue’s influence on the entire country.
 To this day the palace continues to attract thousands of tourists who want nothing more than to see a piece of Vietnamese history that has stood the test of time and will keep doing so for centuries to come!